LucaReggiannini/first-contact/README.md

 	Matches <label-N>.<label>.<tld>.
 	Labels consists of letters "a"--"z" (not case sensitive), digits, and the character "-"; maximum length is 63 chars.
-	Labels are separated by the character "."
+	Labels are separated by the character "." (you can have N label where N is an infinite number).
 	The last label must be followed by the TLD.
 	The TLD consists of letters "a"--"z" (not case sensitive), digits, and the character "-"; maximum length is 63 chars.
 	Valid TLDs must be inserted in ./cfg/tlds.cfg (current list last updated on 26-04-2022).